guslatho/syllabify-torch/README.md

 Contains three datasets used for syllabification benchmarking as well as two algorithms (neural net and Brandt).

-Also see https://github.com/guslatho/syllabificator for an older version of the deep learning algorithm and additional syllabification algorithms.
+Also see https://github.com/guslatho/syllabificator for an older version of the deep learning algorithm containing additional syllabification algorithms.

 # Usage